Menu Close

 Did you know the Drug Enforcement Administration (DEA) reported there roughly 25 million prescriptions given out for cyclobenzaprine each year?
 It’s the main ingredient in a drug named Flexeril, which is a muscle relaxer most commonly used for treating back pain.
-While the drug isn’t listed as one of the main contributors to the opioid epidemic, it has the potential for abuse and addiction.
+While the drug isn’t listed as one of the main contributors to the opioid epidemic, it can become dangerous to ones health and has the potential for abuse and addiction.

 Many people don’t know what cyclobenzaprine looks like or what the risks are.
 The drug is often overshadowed by more powerful opioids like morphine or oxycodone.
 The truth is cyclobenzaprine addiction poses significant risks to your physical and mental health.
 Join us in taking an in-depth look about the key facts of cyclobenzaprine addiction and where you can go to break free from the hold it has on your life.